jesuisse/godot-radial-menu-control/README.md

 The plugin does not have any third-party dependencies.
 This section is provided for those who want to trim the code down to the absolute minimum number of files required.

-   1. You *must* include the LICENSE file.
+   1. You *must* include the LICENSE file and, if you use the provided NotoSans-Regular.ttf font, the Noto-Sans-OFL.txt (it's license).

    2. The main work is done by the script `addons/RadialMenu/RadialMenu.gd`.
-It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required.
-You need to copy at least these three files into your own projects to get a working RadialMenu control.
+It has several internal dependencies:  `drawing_library.gd` and `dark_default_theme.tres` are required. `dark_default_theme.tres` in turn requires the NotoSansRegular.ttf font.
+You need to copy at least these four files into your own projects to get a working RadialMenu control.
 Also copy the `addons/RadialMenu/icons` folder or create your own.
 The icons inside it are referenced in the code and there is currently no way to reconfigure these except by changing the relevant constants at the top of `RadialMenu.gd`, but simply replacing the icons will work.

    3. `addons/RadialMenu/RadialMenu.tscn` is optional; it is only needed if you want to create RadialMenus by _instancing_ this scene.